eskatos/swing-on-steroids/README.md

 ### swing-on-steroids-1.2 - To Be Released

 - Splitted the codebase in modules so that you can depend on non-ui-related code easily
+- Added the ability to set environment variables per forked process in the Fork API

 ### swing-on-steroids-1.1 - Released 2011/02/04